The Ultimate Canton Special Recipe: Savory Noodles for Celebrations

 - Mix pork liver with milk in a bowl and marinate for 60 minutes.

-- Remove the milk; wash the pork with water, and place it apart.
+- Remove the milk, wash the pork with water, and place it aside.

 - To prepare a flavorful dish, begin by boiling water in a pot.
 Add the pork along with one teaspoon of salt, then cover the pot and continue boiling until the pork is tender.